IoTone/libkeccak-d/README.md

 Because this D module wraps a C library, you the reader will need to build the library through means available on your platform.
 It appears the keecak-tiny library will build with clang, gcc, or probably some other variant not mentioned.

 From a posix compliant shell, run sh setup-deps.sh to grab and build keccak-tiny.

+### Windows Notes

+Since we don't provide a VS build or a fancy cmake build (that might be a good idea in the future), it is recommended that you use a POSIX shell like a ConEMU or similar to build.
+This implies that you will have a Clang or gccc installed as well.
+Install it before you get started.

 On windows you may need to rename your library to keccak-tiny.lib.

-When used in conjunction with TheShellProject, build external deps first with the setup-deps.sh script.
-It will handle copying the library into this directory.
+### Building the D library

 We recommend a Dlang compiler based on DMD v2.076.1 or later.

-dub --compiler=ldc2
+dub build --compiler=ldc2

 ## Testing

-dub --compiler=ldc2 test
+dub test --compiler=ldc2

 ## Examples